- Our actions

 Improving physical and mental health

-The presence of youth counsellors and two psychologists, who have significant experience with the mental health needs of this age group, play a pivotal part in the process.
-They ensure that youth are directed toward the proper channels.
+The presence of youth counsellors and two psychologists who are particularly in tune with the mental health needs of this group plays a pivotal part in their development and ensures that youth are directed toward the proper channels.